 Felix believes it is of vital importance to ascertain the root cause of an ailment, rather than focus on simply treating the symptoms, and does this by addressing the triad of structural, biochemical and psychological obstacles to health.
 He treats a wide variety of conditions, ranging from back, neck and joint pain, sporting and repetitive strain injuries, tension headaches and trapped nerves to digestive problems such as IBS or breathing problems such as asthma.

-About Katy Stone - Katy has been known to us for 8 years and has lived in Suffolk all her life.
+Katy has been known to us for 8 years and has lived in Suffolk all her life.
 She is a graduate of The British School of Osteopathy in London with a Masters degree as well as the year prize for her dissertation for her research into shoulder dysfunction.
-She was inspired to follow in the healthcare footsteps of her Grandfather and Father.
+She was inspired to follow in the healthcare footsteps of her Grandfather and Father

 Katy takes an holistic view of her patients searching for root causes of pain or dysfunction to try and stop persistent problems from reoccurring not just treating the symptoms.
 She has had experience of working with a wide range of patients including geriatrics, athletes and those with acute and chronic conditions and as such offers and employs a variety of techniques which can include medical acupuncture.
 The techniques she chooses that are based on the age, physique and nature of the complaint her patients report.